Some dance pedagogy guidelines by Richard Powers

 Enjoy the process, every step along the way.
 Some teachers dwell on the belief that they're not "there" yet, and look forward to the day when they are.
 No, it's much more rewarding to realize that you are already there, completely immersed in the moment, while also helping others.
 What could be better?
 Enjoy it!

 I would like to thank both the good and bad exemplars in my many years of taking dance classes.
-I learn as much from the bad examples as the great ones.
+I learned equally as much from both.

 Photo by Jason Chuang.